Dave Gifford: Biography

 Gifford was born in Herne Bay but emigrated to New Zealand in 1953.
 He arrived back in the United Kingdom in 1965, with fellow rider Rim Malskaitis and began his British leagues career riding for Newcastle Diamonds during the 1965 British League season.

-He raced for Newcastle from 1965 to 1970, regularly riding alongside his teammate Ivan Mauger and eventually becoming the Newcastle captain.
+Gifford raced for Newcastle from 1965 to 1970, regularly riding alongside his teammate Ivan Mauger and eventually becoming the Newcastle captain.
 When Newcastle closed at the end of the 1970 British League season, he decided to spend 1971 racing in California.

-He returned to British speedway in 1972, joining his old boss Mike Parker at Wolverhampton Wolves but left during 1973 to join Coatbridge Tigers.
+Gifford returned to British speedway in 1972, joining his old boss Mike Parker at Wolverhampton Wolves but left during 1973 to join Coatbridge Tigers.
 He topped the Coatbridge Tigers averages in 1973.

-In 1975, he joined the Berwick Bandits where he spent his final four seasons in British speedway.
+In 1975, Gifford joined the Berwick Bandits where he spent his final four seasons in British speedway.
 After his speedway career he returned to New Zealand, where he restored old speedway bikes and exhibited bikes, memorabilia and trophies.